paezha/Reproducible-Research-Workflow/README.md

 _For discussion_: Principles of open science, advantages, funding and policy environment, journal policies and the publication process, roadmap for course

 **Week 2** (Sept.
 18)
-Topic:	Software R + RStudio + GitHub
+_Topic_:	Software R + RStudio + GitHub
-Readings:	TBD
+_Readings_:	TBD
-Activity 1: 	Post a README notice in GitHub and one document with basic operations in R
+_Activity 1_: 	Post a README notice in GitHub and one document with basic operations in R

 **Week 3** (Sept.
 25)
-Topic:	Data, data, data
+_Topic_:	Data, data, data
-Readings:	TBD
+_Readings_:	TBD
-Activity 2: 	The students will develop a plan for a small data collection exercise with guidance from the instructors
+_Activity 2_: 	The students will develop a plan for a small data collection exercise with guidance from the instructors

 **Week 4** (Oct.
 2)
-Topic:	Data Management Plans (DMP): Principles
+_Topic_:	Data Management Plans (DMP): Principles
-Readings:	TBD
+_Readings_:	TBD
-Activity:	No activity this week McMaster Industrial Liaison Office (Patent data?)
+_Activity_:	No activity this week McMaster Industrial Liaison Office (Patent data?)

 **Week 5** (Oct.
 9)
 _Topic_:	Data Management Plans (DMP): Tools